 - 1/2 cup Parmesan or Pecorino Romano cheese

 - Make the farro: If you have a pressure cooker, use our Instant Pot Farro method.
 Otherwise, place the farro in a saucepan with 4 1/2 cups water.
 Season with 1/2 teaspoon kosher salt and bring to a low boil.
 Cook until tender, 15 to 20 minutes (or about 30 minutes if using semi-pearled farro).

 - Meanwhile, prep the vegetables: Mince the onion.
 Mince the garlic.
-Clean and slice the mushrooms.
+Clean the mushrooms, then slice them.
 Chop the thyme and oregano.

 - In a saute pan or skillet, heat the olive oil to medium heat.
 Add the onion and saute 5 minutes.
 Add the mushrooms and saute for 2 minutes.
 Add the garlic, herbs, and 1/4 teaspoon kosher salt and saute for 2 minutes.
 Stir in the cooked farro and lemon juice.
 Cook for about 2 minutes until heated through.

 - Stir in the Parmesan or Pecorino cheese and fresh ground pepper.
 Taste and adjust flavors as needed.
 Serve immediately.
 (Leftovers store refrigerated for up to 4 days.)